Content Security Policy (CSP) Guide: From Permissive to Strict Without Breaking the App

 Why CSP Matters: The Evolution of Web Security

-Traditional XSS attacks, whether reflected (from user input), stored (in databases), or DOM-based (client-side), can lead to devastating consequences: session hijacking, data theft, and defacement.
-While input validation and output encoding are crucial, they are not foolproof.
-This is where CSP steps in, adding a critical layer of defense directly in the browser.
+Traditional XSS attacks come in three flavors: reflected (from user input), stored (in databases), and DOM-based (client-side).
+All three can lead to session hijacking, data theft, and defacement.
+Input validation and output encoding help, but they aren't foolproof.
+A single missed sanitizer in a single template can hand an attacker the keys to the session.
+CSP adds a critical layer of defense directly in the browser, so even if a payload makes it through, it usually can't execute.

-CSP works by creating a whitelist: you tell the browser exactly which sources are approved to load scripts, stylesheets, images, fonts, and other resources.
-If a resource tries to load from an unapproved source, the browser simply blocks it.
+CSP works by creating a whitelist.
+You tell the browser exactly which sources are approved to load scripts, stylesheets, images, fonts, and other resources.
+If a resource tries to load from an unapproved source, the browser blocks it and (optionally) tells you about it.

 Getting Started: Building Your First CSP (The Safe Way)